joomdev/jd_seattle/README.md

 ![JD Seattle mockup](https://cdn.joomdev.com/images/jd-seattle-desktop-thumb.jpg)

 # ![JD Seattle mockup](https://cdn.joomdev.com/images/templates/landing_page/icons/fully_responsive_design.png) Clean and Fully Responsive
+JD Seattle has a very clean and responsive design which allow it to adapt in any mobile screen easily.

 ## Powerful Admin Panel & Header Variations
 Having a powerful admin panel in a free template is very rare but not with this template.
 JD Seattle got a very powerful admin panel which allows you to have a full control over the website.
 There are various features likes preloader animation, back to top button, wide/boxed layout etc that are accessible and can be customized from the admin panel with one click.’